aninomariano/backend-assessment-paymeter/README.md

 Note:
   * The price of a fraction of an hour is the same as a full hour
-  * If duration of the stay is less than one minute, parking is free
+  * If duration of the stay is less than one minute, parkingCalculation is free
   * There's no max time for a stay
   * There's no limit of times that max price discount can be applied
-  * Max price discount starts counting when entering the parking
+  * Max price discount starts counting when entering the parkingCalculation

 Requirements:
 * Endpoint: POST `/tickets/calculate`